 Here’s a great example of a modern take on raised panels.

 Aiming for a cottage-style look?
 Beadboard cabinetry consists of vertical slats that are fitted into each other giving off that country vibe.
 Seen a little less in modern homes, but mostly in cottages or modern farmhouse designs.
-We love how this one is a modern take on the bead board cabinet.
+We love how this one is a modern take on the beadboard cabinet.
 The kitchen’s clean lines, modern black accents and the absence of any chicken paraphernalia really make beadboard doors an attractive look.

 Designed by: HGTV Dream Home